-The Florida Quit Claim Deed sets the necessary legal grounds for the property named in the Deed to be passed from a party referred to as the Grantor to another party known as the Grantee.
-As no warranties of title are implied in the document, it is usually reserved for use by family members who want to transfer a property.
-It can also prove useful in addressing mistakes on the title.
-The reason many individuals seek to create a Quit Claim Deed is that the form is quite straightforward to complete, with relatively fewer requirements to address than a Warranty Deed.
+The official Florida Quit Claim Deed gives the owner of a property (a “grantor”) a means of efficiently transferring their ownership to a party referred to as the “grantee.”
+Because the form contains no warranties of title, it is usually reserved for use by those that have mutual trust for one another, such as family members.
+It can also be used for correcting mistakes on a title.
+The reason many individuals seek to create this deed type is that the form is straightforward to complete, with far fewer requirements than those found in a standard warranty deed.

 While Quit Claim Deeds may be created, executed, and recorded in Florida, state laws do not provide specific guidance regarding them.
 Instead, laws exist regarding conveyances of real estate, under which Quit Claim Deeds fall.
 The two (2) primary chapters of the Florida Statutes that are relevant are noted above.

 Names and addresses of Grantor and Grantee (§ 695.26(1)(a)(f)): The names and post-office addresses of both the Grantor and Grantee must be legibly printed, typewritten, or stamped upon the Quit Claim Deed.

 Homestead Deeds (§ 689.111(2)): In cases where the Deed concerns a property under the ownership of a married person, there is a “requirement that husband and wife join in the conveyance.”
 As per the terms of this provision, the other spouse to join in the conveyance by executing a Power of Attorney.